-- 1.1 No advertising may offend against good taste or decency or be offensive to public or sectoral values and sensitivities, unless the advertising is reasonable and justifiable in an open and democratic society based on human dignity, equality and freedom. - 1.2 Advertisements should contain nothing that is likely to cause serious or wide-spread or sectoral offence.
+- 1.1 No advertising may offend against good taste or decency or be offensive to public or sectoral values and sensitivities, unless the advertising is reasonable and justifiable in an open and democratic society based on human dignity, equality and freedom. - 1.2 Advertisements should contain nothing that is likely to cause serious or wide- spread or sectoral offence.
 The fact that a particular product, service or advertisement may be offensive to some is not in itself sufficient grounds for upholding an objection to an advertisement for that product or service.
 In considering whether an advertisement is offensive, consideration will be given, inter alia, to the context, medium, likely audience, the nature of the product or service, prevailing standards, degree of social concern, and public interest.

-2. Honesty
+2. Honesty and Responsibility

-Advertisements should not be so framed as to abuse the trust of the consumer or exploit their lack of experience, knowledge or credulity.
+2.1 Advertisements should not be so framed as to abuse the trust of the consumer or exploit their lack of experience, knowledge or credulity.
+Advertising should be prepared with a sense of responsibility to the consumer.